smaurice101/maadsbml/docs/source/usage.rst

 MAADSBML Docker Run Command
 ----------------

-You need to configure and run this command to start the MAADSBML contaner solution.
+You need to configure and run this command to start the MAADSBML container solution.

 .. code-block:: console